 The YMCA encourages its partners and members to actively participate in our mission to empower youth, foster healthy living, and promote strong communities.
-By purchasing a YMCA membership, you and your family are supporting that work through a variety of different programs and community outreach efforts.
-As a benefit, our members are given early registration opportunities, exclusive discounts and access to all Y programming, events, and eight (8) facilities in the state of Delaware.
-To be eligible for member benefits for youth development programming, an active Household or Family Membership must be purchased and be current prior to registration in a program.
-Memberships cannot be placed on hold if a member of your household is registered or enrolled for current or future programming.
-Any deposits paid at the time of registration will not be available for transfer or refund should a change in membership status occur.
+As a benefit, our members are given exclusive discounts and access to all Y programming, events, and facilities.
+To be eligible for this benefit for youth development programming, an active Household Membership must be purchased.
+Memberships cannot be placed on hold if a member of your household is registered for current or future programming.
+Any deposits paid will not be available for transfer or refund should a change in membership status occur.
 Please refer to your registration and membership contract for more information.